sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 Just like the previous hotkey, I can select multiple *text* files and hit <kbd>^+x</kbd> and the contents of all selected files will end up in my clipboard, separated by two blank lines.

+This doesn't work with images yet though.
+Still have to figure that one out.

 ### Create File with Clipboard Contents